-This year's Awards Banquet is being held on April 17th beginning at 5:30 p.m. in the Curtiss Banquet Hall.
-This year, you will receive your invitation to the banquet through e-mail.
-It will be sent to your SVSU email account in mid-March and we would like for you to RSVP on or before April 3rd.
+This year's Awards Banquet is being held on April 20th beginning at 5:30 p.m. in the Curtiss Banquet Hall.
+You should have received your invitation to the banquet through your SVSU email account on March 20th.
+We would like for you to RSVP on or before April 13th.
 This event is a great way to celebrate the wonderful work you have done during this academic year and to also celebrate the end of the semester!
 If you have any questions, please feel free to contact us at adjunctfaculty@svsu.edu